kasper-piskorski/docs/pages/overview/downloads.md

 If you would like more flexibility, in the `lib` directory all the mindmaps jars are provided with no dependencies.
-Using these would require you to use maven to acquire the other dependencies.
+Using these would require you to use Maven to acquire the other dependencies.

 Here are some links to guides for adding external jars using different IDEs: